Monday, November 03, 2014

 Italian dining in Spartanburg does not start and stop in the middle of town.
 Two other locally owned Italian restaurants anchor the city to the east and the west.

-Fratello’s Pizzeria and Italian Cuisine opened on the eastside in the fall of 2014, another happy relocation from its former location in the county.
-Packed from day one, Fratello’s is a casual restaurant offering everything from hot heroes to appetizers, salads, baked dishes, entrees, calzones, and a range of specialty pizzas for lunch and dinner Monday through Saturday.
+Packed from day one, Fratello’s Pizzeria and Italian Cuisine is a casual restaurant offering everything from hot heroes to appetizers, salads, baked dishes, entrees, calzones, and a range of specialty pizzas for lunch and dinner Monday through Saturday.

-La Taverna Italian Restaurant, opened by Neapolitan native chef and owner Rosario Piagliese in 2008 on the westside of town, offers Northern Italian food for lunch and dinner, complete with pasta, chicken, seafood, veal, featured specials, and New York-style pizza.
-It’s open Tuesday through Saturday.
+La Taverna Italian Restaurant, opened by Neapolitan native chef and owner Rosario Piagliese in 2008, offers Northern Italian food for lunch and dinner, complete with pasta, chicken, seafood, veal, featured specials, and New York-style pizza.
+It’s open Tuesday through Sunday.

 Photos by Socialight Media